frederik-jatzkowski/errors/docs/tour/07-error-formatting.md

 //         /path/to/main.go:8
 ```

-Note that the default behavior of this package should already omit go internals from the stack trace.
+Note that the default behavior of this package already omits Go internals from the stack trace.

 ## Formatting External Errors